All Episodes

 I appreciate it.

-And one of the things that really stood out to me amongst all of this, especially when we talk about this redistricting kerfuffle, is that everybody knows, everybody is cognizant, nobody is unaware of the fact that Republicans and Democrats alike have been going back and forth on this stuff for as long as anybody can remember.
+about this redistricting caffold, is that everyone knows, everyone is cognizant, no one is unaware of the fact that Republicans and Democrats alike have been going back and forth on this stuff as long as anybody can remember.

 How do we take these issues and make them losing issues?

-And that speaks to not just being, you know, quote-unquote out of touch, which is the most popular, I think, political parlance for something like that, but it speaks to a lack of leadership.
+And you see it time and time again across the board and that speaks to not just being quote unquote out of touch, which is the most popular, I think, political parlance for something like that, but it speaks to a lack of leadership.

 It speaks to a lack of moral purpose.

-The Democrat Party somehow seems to be moving further and further away from what the American people are telling them and moving closer and closer to arguments and issues that actually nobody believes them on, not one scintilla.
+The Democrat Party somehow seems to be moving further and further away from what the American people are telling them and moving closer and closer to arguments and issues that actually nobody believes them on not one scintilla.

-Do you think, Rahim, that the reason for that is that the Democrats have been spoiled over the past several decades?
+Do you think, Raheem, that the reason for that is that the Democrats have been spoiled over the past several decades, they have had what you could describe as a courtier press, right?

-So they can adopt the most preposterous, outlandish positions that don't need substantiation, that are brazenly hypocritical.
+So they can adopt the most preposterous, outlandish positions that don't need substantiation, that are brazenly hypocritical, and the media will relay them with a straight face.

 They'll be invited on Face the Nation or Meet the Press.